-Through state-of-the-art technology and facilities, and researched-based training practices, the Department of Counseling and Student Development seeks to become a premier training facility for master’s level professional counselors.
+Through state-of-the-art technology and facilities, and researched-based training practices, the Department of Counseling and Higher Education seeks to become a premier training facility for master’s level professional counselors.

 Upon graduation students completing this program are prepared to become a licensed professional counselor (LPC) by taking the National Counseling Examination (NCE) or a certified school counselor by obtaining a Professional Educator License (PEL).